-Covenants were concluded on 1 July 2020 with the following institutions:
+Covenants were concluded on 1 July 2021 with the following institutions:

 - a.
 The Stichting IHE Delft Institute for Water Education (IHE) in Delft - b.
 The Primary Education Council (Vereniging PO-Raad) in Utrecht - c.
-University for Humanistics Studies (UVH) in Utrecht - d.
+University for Humanistic Studies (UVH) in Utrecht - d.
 Nuffic in The Hague - e.
 Protestant Theological University (PthU) in Amsterdam - f.
-Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam as well as the Fryske Akademy in Leeuwarden - g.
-Centre for Research and Development of Education and Training (PLATO) in Leiden - Roosevelt Academy in Middelburg - Apeldoorn University of Theology (TUA) in Apeldoorn - Kampen Theological University (TUK) in Kampen - k.
-The Association of Universities in the Netherlands (VSNU) in The Hague - 2.
+Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam - g.
+Centre for Research and Development of Education and Training (PLATO) in Leiden - h.
+Roosevelt Academy in Middelburg - i.
+Apeldoorn University of Theology (TUA) in Apeldoorn - j.
+Kampen Theological University (TUK) in Kampen - k.
+The Association of Universities in the Netherlands (VSNU) in The Hague - I. The Fryske Akademy (FA) in Leeuwarden. - 2.
 In the event of any changes with respect to institutions with which covenants were concluded, this appendix shall be adapted accordingly and published on the cao page of the VSNU website.